GGutkinNicolas/Capstone/FinalTechincalReport.md

 ---

 # Conclusion and Future Work <a name="cfw"></a>

-The problem I addressed in the creation of this application is the benefit of transitioning from analog to digital when logging data.
-I focused on the skydiving community who still ask for a physical logbook at drop zones, something I hope to change.
-For this project my approach was to create a basic web application at first and then transition it to iOS.
-I started with web application because it was something that I was comfortable with after taking CS 3440.
-Once the database and PHP files were working I switched over to iOS one page at a time.
-It ended up working, but I spent a good amount of time trying to figure out the Swift syntax during the conversion.
-This time spent on syntax resulted in some features not being implemented.

 A lesson that I learned creating this application is to manage my time more efficiently.
 During the development process I spent a lot of time focusing on the user registration and weather feature, which were bonus features complimenting my original idea.
 I should’ve started with the Logbook feature since it’s the core of the application, and made sure that every functionality I wanted was implemented before moving on to the other features.
 This resulted in my inability to implement a view for the logbook cells and an edit/delete feature.
 On a future project I will begin at the core and then begin adding on other features little by little.